 I will repeat what I have said before: the CANZUK nations, plus the USA, are already THE global leaders in command, control and communications (C³) interoperability ~ almost always leading, not following, NATO, and while I agree with Mr O’Toole that improved combined procurement policies might be possible, I said that they would be fraught with difficulties and are, for now, very “pie in the sky.”
 (But there is more coming, day after tomorrow, on that.)

 Mr Bennet has, I fear, gone “a bridge to far.”
 But he has raised what might be some interesting political challenges.
-Even though a standing combined force is neither necessary, in the current strategic climate, nor easy enough to manage, there is no reason why ~ when their strategic interests converge ~ two or three or more nations cannot create “coalitions of the willing” for a specific purposes.
+Even though a standing combined force is neither necessary, in the current strategic climate, nor easy enough to manage, there is no reason why ~ when their strategic interests converge ~ two or three or more nations cannot create “coalitions of the willing” for a specific purpose.
 Suppose, just as another pie-in-the-sky example, that Australia …

 - agreeing with the USA that asserting freedom of navigation in the South China Seas is a vital interest, and